-5.1 Submission condition
+5.1 Electronic submission system PRIAMOS

-Applications have to be submitted using DG HOME's electronic on-line application tool: PRIAMOS.
-PRIAMOS is a new system for the submission of proposals by applicants, allowing the applicants to fill in an electronic application form and submit all relevant documents via the Internet.
-Please refer to the PRIAMOS Applicants guide published with the call on:
+Applications have to be submitted using DG HOME electronic on-line application tool: PRIAMOS.
+PRIAMOS is a system for the submission of proposals by applicants, allowing the applicants to fill in an electronic application form and submit all relevant documents via the Internet.

-Please refer to the PRIAMOS Applicants guide published with the call on: http://ec.europa.eu/dgs/home-affairs/financing/fundings/migration-asylum-borders/return-fund/transnational-actions/index_en.htm
+Please refer to the PRIAMOS Applicants guide published with the call on: http://ec.europa.eu/dgs/home-affairs/financing/fundings/migration-asylum-borders/return-fund/transnational-actions/index\en.htm